Planning your Sleeping Bear Dunes Elopement

 The National Park Service has a full article on what you need to know to elope at the dunes.
 As a traveler myself, I thrive alongside others who also seek adventure out of their shoots.
 If you’re planning an elopement reach out to me through my contact page!
 I’d love to capture your epic elopement!

-Josh Hartman – Traverse City Wedding Photographer
+Josh Hartman – Traverse City Elopement Photographer